pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 # Introduction

-This article explains you how to create a SecureX Webex Team Target
+This article explains you how to create a SecureX Webex Team Target form scratch.

+SecureX already has Webex Team activities for interacting with Webex.
+But just for understanding how they were created we are going to create a new one from scratch.

 For SecureX, Webex Team appears just like an HTTPS target.
 That means that you can quickly create it as a new target.